Louis-Aime/calendrical-javascript/README.md

 ### extdatetimeformat.js
 * default **ExtDateTimeFormat** extends the Intl.DateTimeFormat object.
 You can customize the way dates are displayed with new options and custom calendars.
 A new eraDisplay option gives a stronger control of the display of eras.

-## calendars.js
+## Extra and custome calendars

 With Chronos.Cbcce for the calendrical computations, ExtDate for embedding in ordinary code, and ExtDateTimeFormat for a better control of display options, you can define custom calendars in a few lines.

-This file proposes examples of calendars that are missing in Unicode's tools.
+The file **calendars.js** contains examples of calendars that are missing in Unicode's tools.

 ### MilesianCalendar
-The **MilesianCalendar** exported class specifies the Milesian calendar as defined at www.calendriermilesien.org.
+This exported class specifies the Milesian calendar as defined at www.calendriermilesien.org.

 ### GregorianCalendar
 This exported class defines the same calendar as *iso8601*, i.e. the Gregorian proleptic calendar.
 However:
-* the years follow the algebraic notation: years are signed numbers, and year 0 means 1 B.C. (or B.C.E.);
+* the years follow the algebraic notation: years are signed numbers, and year 0 means 1 B.C.;
 * you can display week data conforming to iso8601, and you can specify a date giving the ISO 8601 week coordinates;
 * dates are displayed using CLDR's definition, except for eras.

 ### JulianCalendar
-The **JulianCalendar** exported class defines the Julian calendar.
+This exported class defines the Julian calendar.

 ### WesternCalendar
-The **WesternCalendar** exported class defines the calendar structure of most European countries: Julian calendar period, then switching to the Gregorian calendar.
+This exported class defines the calendar structure of most European countries: Julian calendar period, then switching to the Gregorian calendar.
 The author specifies the switching date at instatiation.

 ### FrenchRevCalendar
-The **FrenchRevCalendar** exported class defines the calendar used under the French revolution, with the week replaced by the decade.
+This exported class defines the calendar used under the French revolution, with the week replaced by the decade.
 This version uses a specific solar intercalation algorithm.
 This calendar conforms to the civil French calendar used from 1793 to 1805.

-## Usage
+## Exported objects usage

 ### Milliseconds : static object
  * DAY_UNIT, HOUR_UNIT, MINUTE_UNIT, SECOND_UNIT : number of milliseconds in these units.